junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — The House Committee on Rules reported an original measure, H. Rept.
 115-4, by Mr. Woodall.
 - 2017-01-12 — The House Committee on Rules reported an original measure, H. Rept.
 115-4, by Mr. Woodall.
 - 2017-01-12 — The resolution provides for two hours of general debate on S. Con.
 Res.
 3 under a structured rule, and ninety minutes of debate on S.84.
 The resolution also provides for one motion to commit on S. 84.
+- 2017-01-13 — Considered as privileged matter. (consideration: CR H477-490)
+- 2017-01-13 — DEBATE - The House proceeded with one hour of debate on H. Res.
+48.
+- 2017-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-13 — On agreeing to the resolution Agreed to by recorded vote: 235 - 188 (Roll no. 56). (text: CR H477)
+- 2017-01-13 — On ordering the previous question Agreed to by the Yeas and Nays: 234 - 179 (Roll no. 55). (consideration: CR H489-490)
+- 2017-01-13 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 235 - 188 (Roll no. 56).(text: CR H477)